Electrical Panel Upgrade & Replacement in Southern & Midcoast Maine

 Why Maine Homeowners Trust BANN Home Electrical for Panel Upgrades

-Every panel upgrade is performed by licensed Maine electricians using approved materials, proper load calculations, and strict adherence to Maine electrical code to ensure your home is protected for decades to come.
+Every electrical panel upgrade is completed by licensed Maine electricians using approved materials, detailed load calculations, and strict adherence to current Maine electrical code.

-• Trusted 5-star local electrician serving Southern & Midcoast Maine
+✅ Trusted 5-star local electricians serving Southern & Midcoast Maine

-We evaluate your home’s current electrical demand, future expansion needs, and existing wiring to determine the correct panel size and configuration.
+We evaluate your home’s current electrical demand, future expansion plans (heat pumps, EV chargers, additions), and existing wiring to determine the correct panel size — whether that’s 100 amp, 200 amp, or higher.

-We inspect your current panel, service conductors, grounding system, and meter connections to identify safety hazards or code violations.
+We inspect your current panel, service conductors, grounding system, and meter connections to identify hazards, outdated equipment, or code violations.

 Outdated or unsafe panels are safely removed and replaced with modern breaker panels designed to handle today’s electrical loads.

-We upgrade grounding and bonding systems as needed to meet current safety standards and inspection requirements.
+We upgrade grounding and bonding systems as needed to meet current Maine electrical code and inspection requirements.

-All circuits are properly terminated, clearly labeled, and tested to ensure reliable operation before power is restored.
+All circuits are properly terminated, clearly labeled, and tested to verify safe operation before power is fully restored.

-We review the new panel with you, explain breaker functions, and answer any questions before completing the job.
+We review your new electrical panel with you, explain breaker functions, and ensure everything is inspection-ready before completing the project.